Brand Hong Kong - Asia's world city

 • Inspect and clean the bodies of accompanying pets

-If an attached tick is found:
+If an attached tick is found on the body:

 • Do not crush or twist the tick during removal